 Still focusing on direct imports, ERS researchers used 2007 detailed data from the ERS food dollar series to look at which types of imported food and beverages are purchased by U.S. consumers.
 These 2007 data are specifically for food and beverages purchased in grocery stores, supermarkets, or other food retailers, rather than purchases in foodservice establishments.
 Alcoholic beverages such as German beers or Spanish wines accounted for 29 percent of the $81.7 billion of at-home food and beverage imports in 2007; nonalcoholic beverages accounted for an additional 7 percent of these imports.
 Fresh fruits and vegetables, valued at $17.1 billion, had a 21-percent share.
 Both the meat and poultry category and the cereals and bakery products category each made up 6 percent of the value of at-home food and beverage imports in 2007.

-Food Dollar Series, by Patrick Canning and Quinton Baker, USDA, Economic Research Service, June 2021
+Food Dollar Series, by Quinton Baker and James Chandler Zachary, USDA, Economic Research Service, March 2022